 Inconsistent Income: The irregularity of project durations can lead to inconsistent income, making budgeting and financial planning challenging.

-Self-Employment Responsibilities: Contractors are responsible for managing their taxes, insurance, and other administrative tasks.
+Self-Employment Responsibilities: Contractors are responsible for managing their taxes, insurance and other administrative tasks.
 This can be time-consuming and complex.
+Often, they need to involve an accountant to complete their GST and tax returns.
+You may also require indemnity insurance to cover yourself for any legal implications.

 Considerations Before Getting Started